 Summary of broadband development in Portugal

-The Agenda Portugal Digital aims at development of a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies.
-The National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 is to provide gigabit for all by 2030.
+The Agenda Portugal Digital aims to develop a digital infrastructure that allows citizens to take advantage of the new opportunities offered by technologies.
+The National Strategy for Connectivity in Very High Capacity Electronic Communication Networks for 2023-2030 goal is to provide gigabit for all by 2030.

 National broadband strategy and policy